dcompiler/rotir/README.md

-# rrt
+# rotir
-A rust implementation of the transformer algorithm
+Rochester (implementation of) transformer in Rust